Blotch3D/Blotch3D/README.md

 -   Load standard 3D model file types as "sprites", and display and move thousands of them in 3D at high frame rates.

--   Programmatically create a variety of cylindroid and convex sprite types.
+-   Programmatically create a variety of sprite shapes.

 -   Create sprites by defining individual polygons.